dengwirda/aabb-tree/README.md

 ````
 # `Attribution!`

+`AABB-TREE` is used extensively in the grid-generator <a href="https://github.com/dengwirda/mesh2d">`MESH2D`</a>.
 The tree-construction and search methods employed in the `AABB-TREE` library are described in further detail here:

 `[1]` - Darren Engwirda, <a href="http://hdl.handle.net/2123/13148">Locally-optimal Delaunay-refinement and optimisation-based mesh generation</a>, Ph.D.
 Thesis, School of Mathematics and Statistics, The University of Sydney, September 2014.